Multitaper estimation on arbitrary domains: Numerical results

 To evaluate our approach in a real-world application, we consider the estimation of noise power spectra in cryo-EM.
 In cryo-EM imaging, a solution containing macromolecules of interest are frozen in a thin layer of vitreous ice which is then exposed to an electron beam.
 A sensor records the transmitted electrons, resulting in a set of tomographic projections depicting the molecules from various viewing angles \cite{fr06}.
 To reduce specimen damage, the electron dose is kept low, resulting in exceptionally noisy images, with noise power often exceeding that of the signal by a factor of ten or more.
 Three-dimensional reconstruction of the molecules, the goal of cryo-EM, therefore requires a good characterization of the noise model.
 This is especially important for methods which estimate the covariance structure of the underlying images \cite{bhzhsi16,ansi18}.
 Since the noise characteristics vary with microscope configuration, ice thickness, and other experimental factors, we cannot rely on ensemble averages for low-variance estimation of the noise power spectrum.

 To evaluate our approach for the cryo-EM application, we generate a number of projection images using a 70S ribosome density map on a grid with $N = 128$.
 These are shown in Figures \ref{fig:cryo_sim_sig1} and \ref{fig:cryo_sim_sig2}.
 We then generate Gaussian noise with a spectral density $\popr$ given in Figure \ref{fig:cryo_sim_psd}.
+Although the noise in cryo-EM projections is dominated by Poisson-distributed shot noise \cite{bagr2009,vura2013}, the number of registered electrons is large enough that a Gaussian approximation suffices for our purposes.
+The power spectral density was chosen to approximate those found in experimental datasets \cite{ansi17}, with high energy in the low frequencies that decays quickly to zero at high frequencies.
 Adding the noise to the simulated projections, we obtain the images shown in Figure \ref{fig:cryo_sim_sig_noise1} and \ref{fig:cryo_sim_sig_noise2}.

 Since the central disk of the images contains both the projected molecular density and the noise, we would like to estimate $\spd$ outside of this disk.
 Specifically, we would like to restrict our estimator to a set $\sset$ of samples like the one shown in Figure \ref{fig:cryo_sim_mask}.
-A common approach is to define the mask taper $m[q] = \caro^{-1/2} 1_\sset(q)$ and use \eqref{eq_mt} to calculate the tapered periodogram $\hspd_m(\xi)$ \cite{zhsi13,bhzhsi16}.
+A common approach is to define the mask taper

+and use \eqref{eq_mt} to calculate the tapered periodogram $\hspd_m(\xi)$ \cite{zhsi13,bhzhsi16}.
 As only $K = 1$ taper is used, the result has high variance, so the estimates are averaged over a set of images to obtain an adequate estimate.
 However, this fails to account for any variability in the noise models of the individual images.

 A better estimator is obtained by replacing $\sset$ with a union of rectangular subgrids $\ssetgrids \subset \sset$